 We are Marylebone's oldest amenity society, having been set up in 1948 to help save the war-damaged Nash Terraces in Regent's Park.

 The Society is a Registered Charity (No. 274082) run by volunteers from amongst its members.
 Our members come from all parts of Marylebone – but you don't have to live or work in Marylebone to join us as a member.
 All you require is a particular interest in this very special part of London.

 We study and record the history and social development of Marylebone, contributing to the Marylebone Local History Collection of City of Westminster Archives Centre.
 Through our publications, we aim to stimulate public interest in the beauty, character and traditions of Marylebone.

 CULTURAL & SOCIAL

 The Society organises a variety of cultural, educational and social events that enable members to meet like-minded people.
-These include visits to notable buildings and landmarks, talks, art shows and opportunities to socialise.
+These include visits to notable buildings and landmarks, talks and opportunities to socialise.
 These are publicised through our regular Newsletter.

 PLANNING & CONSULTATION